 Friday evening was a bit of a haze, as I was five days into my Texas excursion, and after another night in the rugged (albeit much appreciated) Freestone shower facilities, I was almost over it.
 I was starting to miss my bed back home, and thinking of all the nights I took for granted sleeping in it.
 I couldn’t shake the feeling until Brett Powers showed up around midnight to meet Charles and I up at the infamous Freestone ice-cream spot, “The Cone.”

 I really wanted to meet Brett on this trip, because he’s somewhat of a figurehead in this crazy little sport.
 At the helm of the motocross video game / comedy channel Donut MX, Brett commands a crowd of just over thirty thousand subscribers on his videos and livestream events.
 As I type, “motocross video game / comedy channel,” I realize the sheer absurdity, yet admire the fact that Brett’s carved himself a cult following out of that niche genre.
-There were kids we didn’t see all week now loitering around our campsite where Brett stayed the night, waiting for him to come out so they could talk about MX Simulator, or how to throw fat “schmeezers,” which in the world of Donut MX is layman for whips… I think.
+There were kids we didn’t see all week now loitering around our campsite where Brett stayed the night, waiting for him to come out so they could talk about MX Simulator, or how to throw fat “schmeezers,” which in the world of Donut MX is layman for whips.

 While I certainly don’t understand the lengths some people went to hang out with Brett the following day, I am glad I got to meet him.
 I think his videos are great, and he’s absolutely as hilarious in person as he is on video.
 He has great taste in music as well, which is never a necessity, but always a plus.

-Freestone is the first true amateur national race I’ve attended in my 15 years as a motocross racer.
+Freestone was the first true amateur national race I’ve attended in my 15 years as a motocross racer.
 As hard as we tried, my Dad and I never did make it to Loretta Lynn’s, a place many close to us consider an annual “family vacation,” and the granddaddy of all amateur nationals.
 Filmmakers, photographers, and industry personnel alike travel to the sport’s epicenter in Tennessee for a week of riding and general horseplay, leaving many puzzled when they ask how many times I’ve been to “The Ranch.”
 We never raced Ponca, Mini O’s, or Mammoth either; we barely made it out of the state half of the time.
 But, that’s ok.
 I wouldn’t change any of it.